Coal Combustion Residuals (CCR)

 In 2015, Laskin Energy Center converted its coal burning boilers to natural gas, eliminating the generation of CCR at this facility.
-The legacy ash pond at Laskin is currently being decommissioned.
+The legacy ash pond at Laskin has been decommissioned.

 Boswell Energy Center continues to generate and safely handle, dispose, and beneficially re-use coal ash.
 The ash ponds and dry ash landfill are in compliance with all state regulations.
 Changes will be made to the ash basin as needed to continue to operate in full compliance with all federal CCR Rule requirements.

-Recycling of coal ash is referred to as beneficial re-use, a common practice encouraged by the EPA and the Minnesota Pollution Control Agency.
+Recycling of coal ash is referred to as beneficial use, a common practice encouraged by the EPA and the Minnesota Pollution Control Agency.
 Coal ash is used to enhance manufactured products such as grout, concrete, and roofing materials.
 At Boswell Energy Center, as much of the coal ash as possible is recycled or reused to reduce the need for new materials in manufacturing products as well as reduce the costs associated with coal ash disposal.
-Ash also is beneficially used to close existing landfills and ash ponds. to learn more about beneficial re-use visit EPA's and/or MPCA's websites:
+To learn more about beneficial use visit EPA's and/or MPCA's websites: